nurmanhadi/go-post-management/README.md

 # Post Management

-microservice built with Go for handling post, like, comment in a microservices architecture.
+A Go-based microservice responsible for managing posts, likes, and comments within a distributed microservices architecture.

 ## Tech Stack